Wirack/azure-blob-mutex/README.md

 ## Configuration Options

-Here are the options you can use to configure the `LeasedRunHandler`.
+Here are the options you can use to configure the `AzureBlobMutex`.

 - `blobStorageConnectionString`: Your Azure Blob Storage connection string.
 - `containerName`: The name of the blob container.